jacksleight/statamic-focal-link/README.md

 });
 ```

-## Common Format & Popular Site Presets
+## Popular Site Presets

-The addon comes with a handful of presets for common formats and popular sites.
-I would like to grow this list so if you know of others and would like them added feel free to submit an issue or PR.
+The addon comes with a handful of presets for popular sites.
+If you know of others and would like them added feel free to submit an issue or PR.

 ## Link Fieldtype Compatibility